 - Make the roasted red pepper sauce.
 Increase the oven temperature to 425 degrees F. Roast 2 bell peppers until softened and slightly blackened, about 12-15 minutes.
 Remove from the oven and place the bell peppers in a bowl.
 Cover the bowl with plastic wrap and let sit for 10 minutes.
 Remove the wrap and peel the blackened skin off the bell peppers.

-- Blend the roasted peppers with ¼ cup olive oil, 1 tsp garlic, the juice of ½ lemon, and ¼ cup toasted walnuts.
+- Blend the roasted peppers with ¼ cup olive oil, 1 teaspoon garlic, the juice of ½ lemon, and ¼ cup toasted walnuts.
 Season with salt and pepper.
 Set aside.

 - Make the lemony olive tapenade.
-Blend together all of the ingredients including ½ cup green olives, 1 tbsp capers, ¼ cup parsley, the juice of 1 lemon, ¼ cup olive oil, and 1 tsp minced garlic.
+Blend together all of the ingredients including ½ cup green olives, 1 tablespoon capers, ¼ cup parsley, the juice of 1 lemon, ¼ cup olive oil, and 1 teaspoon minced garlic.
 Season with salt and pepper.

 - Assemble the sandwiches.
 Slice the focaccia bread in half vertically.
 Spread the red pepper sauce on the bottom bread and top with arugula, prosciutto, salami, mozzarella, and olive tapenade.
 Top with the remaining bread.
 Serve.